The Yukon Quest will be two shorter distance events instead of a 1,000 mile race - Yukon News

 To be eligible to race 1,000 miles, mushers must complete a 300-mile event that’s recognized by the Yukon Quest.

-Many mushers, Michaudville said, have been impacted by COVID-19 and couldn’t afford to run the race and keep their kennels going.

-When the mushers were asked about doing 300-mile races Michaudville said the response “was high”.
+Many mushers, Michaudville says, have been impacted by COVID-19 and couldn’t afford to run the race and keep their kennels going.
+But when the mushers were asked about doing 300-mile races, the response “was high.”

-“So the writing was on the wall,” said Michaudville.
+“So the writing was on the wall,” Michaudville says.
 “Once everyone recoups a little bit, the 1,000 miles is back on the table for 2023.”

+READ MORE: First all-woman team among mountaineers heading to Yukon’s Kluane National Park

-Michaudville said both boards want the 1,000-mile race back, but there needs to be a certain amount of mushers to do the full race.
+Michaudville says both boards want the 1,000-mile race back, but there needs to be a certain amount of mushers to do the full race.

-“If they aren’t just there because of COVID or the economic impact then we need to engage more mushers and bring the Quest back again,” said Michaudville.
+“If they aren’t just there because of COVID or the economic impact then we need to engage more mushers and bring the Quest back again.”

 In 2020, the last time the full 1,000 was run, only 15 mushers left the start chute.

-Michaudville said the Quest will continue to grow, and that might look different.
+Michaudville says the Quest will continue to grow, and that might look different.

-“It will never be quite the same,” said Michaudville.
+“It will never be quite the same,” Michaudville says.
 “That’s life and change happens.
 It will evolve into something different and even if it’s still 1,000 it won’t look like it did in 1984.”

 The races are being held two weeks apart to allow mushers to run both if they choose.
 There are still details to be worked out, like whether a point system will be introduced for mushers who run both races.